wdawson/okta.github.io/_source/_posts/2018-01-31-secure-aspnetcore-webapi-token-auth.md

 You can now run the API and try to hit it with a browser.
 You'll see a screen that says the page isn't working with an HTTP error of 401.

-{% img blog/webapi-token-auth/RunningApiWithValidation.png alt:"API failing in Browser" width:"800" %}
+{% img blog/webapi-token-auth/RunningApiWithValidation.png alt:"API failing in Browser" width:"800" %}{: .center-image }

 That's it!
 If you run your app you will see the application displaying the values as before.
 You now have an API that is protected with access tokens provided by Okta, and only the worthy shall pass.

-{% img blog/webapi-token-auth/ProtectedService.png alt:"App calling protected API" width:"800" %}
+{% img blog/webapi-token-auth/ProtectedService.png alt:"App calling protected API" width:"800" %}{: .center-image }

 ## Learn More